jchassoul/dotfiles/tutorial/scripting.md

 ### Pattern matching
 Use an `*` for any string.
 So to get all the filed ending it .c use *.c.

 A single character is represented wih a ?.
-So all the files starting with any sign followed by 44.f can be fetcjed by: ?44.f.
+So all the files starting with any sign followed by 44.f can be fetched by: **?44.f**.

-There are qualifiers for whole patterns:
+In ksh there are qualifiers for whole patterns:

 ?(pattern) matches zero or one times the pattern.
+*(pattern) matches any time the pattern.
++(pattern) matches one or more time the pattern.
+@(pattern) matches one time the pattern.
+!(pattern) matches string without the pattern.

 ### Functions
+A function (= procedure) must be defined before it is called, because ksh is interpreted at run time.